-- Was premature (born too early) – Until 2 months after the original due date for delivery.
+- Was born premature (too early).
+Wait until 2 months after the original delivery due date to use CHG cloths.

 - Is allergic to chlorhexidine gluconate.

-- Has severe skin breakdown or a rash, burn, or graft vs. host disease (GVHD).
+- Has severe skin breakdown or a rash, burn, or graft versus host disease (GVHD).

 - Is having radiation therapy.